libremfg/rhize-docs/content/use-cases/genealogy.md

 2. Add these lots to your model.
 3. Implement how to collect these lots.
 4. Query the database.

+The example uses a simple baking process to demonstrate the material flow.

+{{< bigFigure
+src="/images/genealogy/diagram-rhize-genealogy-of-a-batch.png"
+width="30%"
+alt="A simplified view of how a pallet of packaged goods is assembled from lots and sublots." caption="A simplified view of how a pallet of packaged goods is assembled from lots and sublots."
+>}}

 ### Identify lots to collect